 BAR AND PROFESSIONAL ASSOCIATIONS:

-Mr. Setliff repeatedly has been recognized in “The Best Lawyers in America” in Transportation Law (2008-2017).
-He has also been recognized in the categories of:
+Mr. Setliff repeatedly has been recognized in “The Best Lawyers in America” in Transportation Law (2008-2020) and also in the categories of:

 • Railroad Law